-Currently the Capital One Venture and Spark Miles earn two miles per dollar spent, and each of those miles can be redeemed for one cent towards the cost of a travel purchase.
+Currently the Capital One® Venture® Rewards Credit Card and Capital One® Spark® Miles for Business earn two miles per dollar spent, and each of those miles can be redeemed for one cent towards the cost of a travel purchase.
 That option will remain, meaning each dollar spent on the cards will continue to earn the equivalent of two cents you can redeem towards travel.

 So, what will the transfer ratio for these cards be?
-You’ll be able to transfer Spark and Venture miles into partner airline miles at an up to 2:1.5 ratio.
+You’ll be able to transfer Spark and Venture miles into partner airline miles or hotel points at a ratio of up to 2:1.5 ratio.

 This means that both cards will essentially offer up to 1.5 miles per dollar spent, which is a solid return.
 This is especially solid when you consider that the alternative is earning two cents towards travel per dollar spent on these cards, which is also competitive.